 I-1631, the Protect Washington Act, will do this while keeping low-income households financially whole.
 It will ensure that those who have borne the impacts of fossil fuel pollution also feel relief the soonest.
 The proposal, if adopted by the people of Washington, will be among the first in the world to put in law that our First Nations have the right to provide free, prior and informed consent to projects that impact their lands and people.
 It will dedicate over $600 million a year to clean energy investments, and another $300 million in projects that will make our forests and waterways resilient to impacts we know are coming.

 If we hope to save a livable home for all of us, we need to aggressively pursue a swift transition to 100% clean energy.
 We must end the fossil fuel era that started 200 years ago and move to something sustainable.
 What’s startling isn’t really that conclusion, but more the consensus that has emerged around it.
 Numerous reports and studies from UN’s Intergovernmental Panel on Climate Change have pointed to this reality, and have been confirmed by, of all people, Shell Oil.
 Even Chevron conceded recently in a federal court that oil is causing climate change and if we hope to survive we have to get off of it right away (don’t be too surprised though—they didn’t take any responsibility.
 Instead, they blamed us).

 Sign up to volunteer with Yes on I-1631.
-Gather signatures (as the campaign needs 260,000 to get this on the ballot).
-Tell your friends.
-And Vote Yes on 1631 in November.
+Tell your friends, and Vote Yes on 1631 in November.
 Whether you want to do it for the sake of future generations, or to protect habitats and ecosystems, or whether you do it because you know that people all around you will experience the benefits right away—we hope you’ll join us.